 Because students are requested to bring along 10 (ten) components, the relevant inspection gauge, and the specification of at least one characteristic (i.e. the nominal and upper/lower tolerances) their competency will be demonstrated during course, and they will return to their organizations with at least one GR&R study successfully completed and documented.

-All students successfully completing the 2-day course will receive an individual training certificate containing ASEQ and TEC logos.
+All students successfully completing the 2-day course will receive an individual training certificate containing the TEC Logo.

 The organization will –